 What you will hear in this short video is some info about our organization and a short lead into what the Racial Healing event was about.
 After that I give a one-minute introduction to the Copper Colored Aboriginals and our right to self identify.
 I am so glad I did because I learned something that night.
 I learned a very valuable lesson. which is, I got to stop listening to “Black” people.

 Don’t forget to subscribe to our YouTube channel so that you don’t miss our upcoming “Right To Exist Campaign” movement and videos.
 ‘Cause we are just getting started.
 And it’s going to be a blast!

-I am a Sociologist, Writer, podcaster and videographer.
-I design our call-to-action campaigns to promote unity under our true identity as the originals of American.
-My mission is to raise a platform of social awareness and giving the opportunity for those who want to unify to get involved.
+Clan Mama Dee is an ascendant of the Choctaw Nation.
+She is a sociologist, an educated Writer, podcaster and videographer.
+The call-to-action campaigns is designed to bring awareness and promote unity under our true identity of the originals of American.
+The mission is to raise a platform of social awareness and giving the opportunity for those who want to unify to get involved.

-If you would like to know more about campaigns and social movements reach out to us on any of the social links below. or call our office @ 7347431708
+For more information about the campaigns and social movements reach out to her online or on any of the provided social links.